๐ Table of Contents

 โ ๏ธ Safety Concerns Most People Miss

-- Aggressive chewers can break off plastic pieces โ always supervise initial use
+- Aggressive chewers can break off plastic pieces โ always supervise initial use.
+For power chewers, skip soft silicone and thin plastic entirely; go with ceramic or stainless steel with anti-skid base

 Frequently Asked Questions